-Most current applications of laser tracking systems are found in robotics and virtual reality, with many requiring the use of high-speed cameras or industrialsized lasers that cannot be easily incorporated into everyday settings such as offices or classrooms.
-However, there have been a few recent developments in more intuitive and flexible tracking systems.
+Most current applications of laser tracking systems are found in robotics and virtual reality, with many requiring the use of high-speed cameras or industrial-sized lasers that cannot be easily incorporated into everyday settings such as offices or classrooms.
+However there have been a few recent developments in more intuitive and flexible tracking systems.

-Smart Laser Scanner for Human-Computer Interface [Cassinelli et al. 2005] is an effective high-speed tracking system that utilizes a laser and photodetector which, instead of continuously scanning an entire field of view, narrows the scanning window based on the real-time analysis of backscattered signal generated during a rapid circular laser "saccade".
-While this system allows for fast-tracking several moving points and was even tested safely on bare skin, it currently does not include an automatic energy output response to the individually tracked points that is necessary to heat the SMA and mobilize the paper.
+Smart Laser Scanner for Human-Computer Interface[10] is an effective high-speed tracking system that utilizes a laser and photodetector that instead of continuously scanning an entire field of view, it narrows the scanning window based on the real-time analysis of backscattered signal generated during a rapid circular laser "saccade".
+While this system allows for the fast tracking of several moving points and was even safely tested on bare skin, it currently does not include an automatic energy output response to the individually tracked points that is necessary to heat the SMA and mobilize the paper.